Spanish Royals welcome Pope Benedict XVI

 At night the Pope, King Juan Carlos and Queen Sofia attended a farewell ceremony at Barcelona Airport.
 Benedict VXI expressed his gratitude “for the many constant and touching gestures of attention offered in these days to the Pope, clear signs of the openness and hospitality characteristic of the people of these lands so dear to my heart.”

 Before his departure, Benedict XVI had an audience with Prime Minister Zapatero and the King and Queen.
 The Pope will visit Spain again in August 2011 to celebrate World Youth Day.Filed under Spanish Royals

-Tagged Audience, Felipe VI, Juan Carlos I, Official Visit, Pope Benedict XVI, Prime Minister Zapatero of Spain, Queen Letizia of Spain, Queen Sofia of Spain, Religion.
+Tagged Audience, Felipe VI of Spain, Juan Carlos I of Spain, Official Visit, Pope Benedict XVI, Prime Minister Zapatero of Spain, Queen Letizia of Spain, Queen Sofia of Spain, Religion.